facundovigo/bio-unq-geolocalizer-back/README.md

 ### Basic usage

 You'll need an NCBI account to communicate with the Entrez database.
-Please edit the `main.py` file and add your address to the email variable.
+Please edit your `config.json` file and add your address to the email variable.

 To call the program:

-`python main.py geolocalized_seqs.fasta`
+`python main.py --fasta src/files/examples_2.fasta`

 ### Config your environment